elixir-tools/tableau/guides/deploying-to-github-pages.md

 ### Workflow notes

 - Set `otp-version` and `elixir-version` to match your project.
+- Update the cache key when you bump OTP or Elixir so a fresh build occurs.
 - If `mix build` already chains your asset pipelines, no other changes are needed.
 Otherwise, insert additional steps before "Upload artifact".
 - The cache step speeds up successive runs but can be removed if you prefer.